 Everyone will be able to stroll in and out comfortably without having to stoop, as this tent allows for plenty of head room for even the tallest of campers.
 You can get some extra shelter out of this tent, as the awnings can be pegged out for shade which for relaxing on a warm day without getting burnt.

 You can adjust the inner tent to reflect whatever conditions you’re in year round.
-In chilly conditions you can leave the polyester panels zipped up to trap warmth, or on hot summer days you can open them up as the No-See-Um mesh will keep out biting insects while allowing a fresh breeze.
+In chilly conditions you can leave the polyester panels zipped up to trap warmth, or on hot summer days you can open them up as the No-See-Um mesh will allow a fresh breeze.
 The heat taped seams will keep you dry when the weather turns, and the UVtex treatment help protect from the harsh rays of the sun while also making it waterproof.
 For a spacious and restful family trip, you can depend on the Family 12 Dome Tent from Oztrail.

 Very easy to set up and pack up.
 If you buy additional poles you can really open it up for extra breeze.
 Front entrance is annoying with the fly as it doesn't have a middle zip, so getting in and out when it is raining is difficult.

 Wondering how long it takes to set the tent up.